 Using Credit Cards Overseas

-Whether you’re the type of person who spends their travel time searching for new species in the South American rainforest, or you prefer soaking up sunshine and sipping cocktails on white sandy beaches, paying more than you need to for your holiday spending is simply not cricket.
+Whether you’re the type of person who spends their travel time searching for new species in the South American rainforest, or you prefer soaking up sunshine and sipping cocktails on white sandy beaches, paying more than you need to for your holiday spending is not appealing.

-The simplest way to avoid card charges overseas is to pack a specialist overseas credit card along with your sandals and swimwear or trekking gear.
-When using credit cards overseas, certain cards are tailored to travellers and can save you a bunch of cash that’s better spent on memories to treasure.
+The simplest way to avoid card charges whilst travelling is to use a specialist overseas credit card.
+Certain cards are tailored to travellers and holiday makers and can save you a lot of money that’s better spent on memories to treasure.
 Here’s what you need to look out for...

 Why use a specialist overseas credit card?

-When you travel abroad, using a credit card can be safer and more convenient than carrying cash.
-Easy to carry and able to be blocked if lost or stolen, credit cards are widely accepted and won’t take up much room in your favourite bum-bag.
+When you travel abroad, using a credit card can be safer and more convenient than carrying a wad of cash.
+Less bulky to carry and able to be blocked if lost or stolen, credit cards are widely accepted and will take off some of the pressure of safeguarding your money while out and about in a new place.

 There’s only one problem – most credit cards can incur hefty fees when used abroad.
 Along with a foreign transaction fee of a few percent, you’ll be charged a foreign exchange fee every time you use your card, even on smaller transactions.